Andy Borowitz: The 50 Funniest American Writers

-In 2011, Library of America chose Borowitz to edit an anthology of American humor entitled The 50 Funniest American Writers.
+In 2011, Library of America chose Borowitz to edit an anthology of American humor, The 50 Funniest American Writers.
 Encompassing American humor from Mark Twain to The Onion, the book was set to be released on October 13, 2011.
-The book became a best seller on the day of its publication, reaching number eight on Amazon.com and becoming the number-one humor book in the United States.
+It became a best seller on the day of its publication, reaching number eight on Amazon.com and becoming the number-one humor book in the United States.
 It also became the first book in the 32-year history of the Library of America to become a New York Times and Wall Street Journal bestseller.
 Both Barnes & Noble and Amazon.com named it a Best Book of 2011, and Amazon.com named it the number-one Entertainment Book of the Year.
-In a feature about the book, The Washington Post noted the book's popular success, calling Borowitz "America's finest fake-news creator and sharpest political satirist".
+In a feature about the book, The Washington Post noted its popular success, calling Borowitz "America's finest fake-news creator and sharpest political satirist".

 An Unexpected Twist

-In 2012, Borowitz wrote his first autobiographical work, An Unexpected Twist an Amazon Kindle single.
+In 2012, Borowitz wrote his first autobiographical work, An Unexpected Twist, an Amazon Kindle single.
 The essay recounts Borowitz's near-death experience in 2008 while undergoing emergency abdominal surgery in New York City.
 A mixture of dark comedy, hospital drama and love story, the book became a bestseller on its first day of release, placing number one on Amazon's Kindle Single chart.
 It became the first nonfiction Kindle Single to make The Wall Street Journal bestseller list, debuting at number six.